From the

 "It's going to be a wide-eyed experience," he said in anticipation of his first meeting in over a year.

-Great piece on the homeless in the Shelby Star:
+Great piece on the

 L.J. said he’s a truck driver out of work.